China Huaneng Group: Operations

-Environmental projects

-A sophisticated and expensive technology is to convert coal to gas and strip out the carbon dioxide before the gas is used to generate power.
-It has a billion dollar project underway called the GreenGen project led by China Huaneng Group, that is scheduled to go online by 2011 at the latest.

 Acquisitions

 In March 2008 CHNG acquired Singapore-based Tuas Power from Temasek Holdings for US$3.04 billion.
 It was resold to China Huaneng Group's listed subsidiary Huaneng Power International in the same year.
 In November 2008 CHNG bought 50 per cent stake in InterGen from India's GMR Group for $1.2 billion.

 Structure

 Beijing Headquarter

 The headquarter of Huaneng Group is located on the Chang'an Street of Beijing, only about 3 kilometers from Tian'anmen.
 In the headquarter, there are several subsidiaries and departments to take charge of different types of business.
 Major departments in the Beijing headquarter include: